Military Families: Resources, Tips and Beyond

 When a family member leaves to engage in training or active duty, the family members left at home can find themselves missing their loved one terribly.
 They count the days down until they can hug their husband, wife, sister, parent, or child once more.
 It is a special moment when a military family member finally returns from their duty.
 Families might consider making this reunion extra special.
 Some families choose to create welcome home from deployment decor or activities.
 Families can keep the reunification more low-key and choose to create a special poem or make a collection of quotes and sayings tailored to their special military member.

 A common thread among families of military members is a need for support.
 Those raising kids while their spouses are away often gravitate towards support groups and connect with other military families.
 Families of military members need to know where they can find support systems and how to connect with people who can be of help to them.
 Life on the military base is an excellent option for families to easily connect with others who understand the lifestyle like no other.

 Proud to Serve

 While daily life with active service members can be stressful, keep the big picture in mind.
-Your family member is serving his country, which is something you can all be proud of and use to help you get through the difficult moments of military life.
+Your family member is serving their country, which you can all be proud of and reflect on to help you get through the difficult moments of military life.